rubiefawn/remedy/knowledge-and-treasure/fighting-and-magical-talents.md

 ### Opportunist

-When you make an attack with dominance, you gain a +1 bonus to the attack.
+When you make an attack with advantage, you gain a +1 bonus to the attack.

 ### Risky Attack